petsc/petsc/doc/manual/ksp.rst

-currently: non-elliptic operators, curl/curl operators, highly stretched grids or highly anisotropic problems, large jumps in material coefficients with complex geometry (AMG is particularly well suited to jumps in coefficients but it is not a perfect solution), highly incompressible elasticity, not to mention ill-posed problems, and many others.
+currently: non-elliptic operators, curl/curl operators, highly stretched grids or highly anisotropic problems, large jumps in material coefficients with complex geometry (AMG is particularly well suited to jumps in coefficients, but it is not a perfect solution), highly incompressible elasticity, not to mention ill-posed problems and many others.
 For Grad-Div and Curl-Curl operators, you may want to try the Auxiliary-space Maxwell Solver (AMS,
 ``-pc_type hypre -pc_hypre_type ams``) or the Auxiliary-space Divergence